-- Must carry out prescribed CDD measures for all customers not covered by exemptions - Must have systems to deal with identification issues in relation to those who cannot produce the standard evidence - Must take a risk based approach when applying enhanced due diligence to take account of the greater potential for money laundering in higher risk cases, specifically in respect of PEPs and correspondent relationships - Some persons/entities must not be dealt with - Must have specific policies in relation to the financially (and socially) excluded - If satisfactory evidence of identity is not obtained, the business relationship must not proceed further - Must have some system for keeping customer information up to date reliance on other regulated firms in the carrying out of CDD measures are then set out.
+- Must carry out prescribed CDD measures for all customers not covered by exemptions - Must have systems to deal with identification issues in relation to those who cannot produce the standard evidence - Must take a risk-based approach when applying enhanced due diligence to take account of the greater potential for money laundering in higher risk cases, specifically in respect of PEPs and correspondent relationships - Some persons/entities must not be dealt with - Must have specific policies in relation to the financially (and socially) excluded - If satisfactory evidence of identity is not obtained, the business relationship must not proceed further - Must have some system for keeping customer information up to date due diligence is required.
+Provision for reliance on other regulated firms in the carrying out of CDD measures are then set out.
 5.1.2 Schedule 7 to the Counter-terrorism Act 2008 gives HM Treasury power to require firms, in particular circumstances, to carry out enhanced CDD and monitoring.
 Details of any such HM Treasury directions will be found at www.hm-treasury.gov.uk .
-Guidance on complying with directions issued by HM Treasury under CTA 2008, Schedule 7 is given in Part III, section 5.
 5.1.3 This chapter therefore gives guidance on the following: The meaning of CDD measures (5.1.5 - 5.1.15) Timing of, and non-compliance with, CDD measures (5.2.1 - 5.2.13) Application of CDD measures (section 5.3) Simplified due diligence (section 5.4) Enhanced due diligence (section 5.5) Reliance on third parties and multipartite relationships (section 5.6) Monitoring customer activity (section 5.7) Regulation 28(12),(16) 5.1.4 Firms must determine the extent of their CDD measures and ongoing monitoring on a risk-sensitive basis, depending on the type of customer, business relationship, product or transaction.
 They must be able to demonstrate to their supervisory authority that the extent of their CDD measures and monitoring is appropriate in view of the risks of money laundering and terrorist financing.
-What is customer d ue diligence 2?
-Regulation 28(1), (2) 5.1.5 The CDD measures that must be carried out involve: (a) identifying the customer, and verifying his identity (see paragraphs 5.3.2ff); (b) identifying the beneficial owner, where relevant, and verifying his identity (see paragraphs 5.3.8ff); and (c) assessing, and where appropriate obtaining information on, the purpose and intended nature of the business relationship or transaction(see paragraphs 5.3.23ff).
-Regulation 28(4)(c), (5) 5.1.6 Where the beneficial owner is a legal person (other than a company listed on a regulated market), trust, company, foundation or similar legal arrangement, firms must take reasonable measures to understand the ownership and control structure of that legal person, trust, company, foundation or legal arrangement.
-5.1.7 Working out who is a beneficial owner may not be a straightforward matter.
-Different rules apply to different forms of entity (see paragraphs 5.3.8ff).
-Regulations 33-38 5.1.8 For some business relationships, determined by the firm to present a low degree of risk of ML/TF, simplified due diligence (SDD) may be applied; in the case of higher risk situations, and specifically in relation to PEPs or correspondent relationships with non-EEA respondents,